Are There Natural or Organic Hair Fiber Products Available?

 Synthetic additives to avoid

-- Silica (abrasive mineral filler, scalp irritant)
+- Silica (mineral filler; moisture-absorbing; scalp irritant)

-- Ammonium Chloride (ionic bonding agent, irritant)
+- Ammonium Chloride (ionic bonding agent; pH disruptor)

 - Nylon 6/12 (synthetic polymer binder)